schoero/swissqrbill/doc/api.md

 ### mm2px(millimeters)
  - millimeters - `number` containg the millimeters you want to convert to pixels.
- Converts milimeters to pixels.
+ Converts millimeters to pixels.
 This method can be used to simplify positioning while you create your own layout using PDFKit.
  Returns a `number` containing the converted millimeters in pixels.

 <br/>